mansheelagarwal/Traffic-Similarity-Analysis/README.md

 **Bootstrap confidence intervals** — the original Energy Distance, Wasserstein, and MMD scores were point estimates with no uncertainty quantification.
 All three now report 95% CIs via percentile bootstrap (500 resamples).

 **Bias decomposition** — MAE tells you *how much* StreetLight is off.
 The Murphy (1988) decomposition tells you *why*: it splits MSE into bias², variance, and noise components.
-High-congestion PM peak, for example, has ~60% of its error coming from systematic bias rather than random noise — meaning calibration would actually help there.
+High congestion PM peak, for example, has ~60% of its error coming from systematic bias rather than random noise, meaning calibration would actually help there.

-**Quantile calibration** — a post-hoc correction layer that maps StreetLight flow distributions toward PeMS using quantile transformers fit per region/time slice.
+**Quantile calibration** — a post hoc correction layer that maps StreetLight flow distributions toward PeMS using quantile transformers fit per region/time slice.
 Requires n ≥ 30 observations per group; skips groups below that threshold rather than overfitting.

 ---